 Inform Yourself About Life-Saving Body Language

-If you encounter a predatory animal while hiking or come across another hiker who makes you feel uneasy, how you come across can be crucial.
+If you encounter a predatory animal while hiking alone or come across another hiker who makes you feel uneasy, how you come across can be crucial.
 Don’t avoid eye contact if it’s a person because doing so might be interpreted as showing weakness.

 Use assertive body language by looking around you, keeping your head up while walking, and avoiding hunching.
 Each predator reacts differently to prey in terms of animals.
 The majority of the time, it is best to stand your ground because running will usually make a wild animal want to pursue you.

-Solo Hiking Safety – Final Thoughts
+Solo Hiking Safety Tips – Final Thoughts